Part 1. iOS 12 Update Problems: Update Failed

-- Exclude physical factors: To start with, make sure that there is no physical damage to your phone’s touchscreen.
+- Exclude physical factors: To start with, make sure that there is no physical damage to your iPhone’s touch screen.
 Look for any crack or spill on the screen to make sure it is not a hardware problem.

-- Calibrate brightness: Sometimes, users face a glitch in the device touchscreen due to the brightness level as well.
-To fix this, you need to calibrate your device’s brightness.
-Go to its Settings > Display & Brightness.
+- Calibrate brightness: Sometimes, users face a glitch in the iPhone touchscreen due to the brightness level as well.
+To fix this, you need to calibrate your iOS brightness.
+Go to Settings > Display & Brightness on iOS 12.
 Swipe the level to the left end, wait for a while, and swipe it again to the right end.
 Do this 2-3 times till the brightness is well calibrated.

 - Gently press the screen: The logic board in an iOS device mostly connects the display with the rest of the device’s hardware.
 If there is a loose cable, then you can fix it by pressing the screen above the logic board.
 In most of the cases, it is located at the top right corner or the middle.
 Though, make sure that you are gentle and don’t press the screen too hard.

-Also, check one more in-depth guide that can help you fix Touchscreen problems after an iOS 12 update.
+Also, check one more in-depth guide that can help you fix iPhone touch screen problems after an iOS 12 update.